Dall-E mini: how the AI image generator makes your meme dreams come true

 Dall-E mini is a text-to-image AI software that creates images from your written prompts.

 Dall-E mini takes its name (and a lot of its code) from OpenAI’s software Dall-E 2.
-The team behind this mini version are attempting to replicate OpenAI’s results through an open-source model.
+A team led by Boris Dayma developed this alternative using the open-source nature of Dall-E 2.

 The model has been trained by looking at millions of images spanning across the internet tied to their captions.
 By doing this, the program builds up a database of what an image looks like with its worded prompt.